nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.2 Delete module(s) : `delete` <a name="delete-module"></a>

 As students, it is ok to make mistakes, even when tracking your modules!
-You can delete specific module(s) from the module list.
+Delete specific module(s) from the module list with this command.
 You may also choose to delete all the modules from the module list.
 For example, you may want to delete a planned module which you have decided not to take.

 **Syntax:**